bit-of-a-git/bit-of-a-git/README.md

 I am currently studying for a HDip (Higher Diploma) in Computing at SETU Waterford.

 ### 🎯 **Contact Information:**
-You can find my Cloud Resume Challenge [here](https://www.davidoconnor.me), which has my contact details.
+You can find my Cloud Resume Challenge site [here](https://www.davidoconnor.me), which has my contact details.
 Alternatively, you can reach me via [this email address](mailto:92552641+bit-of-a-git@users.noreply.github.com).

 ### ⚡ **Interests:**
 - **Tech:** Solving puzzles, security, learning new things about coding